 Methylphenidate is prescribed primarily for attention deficit hyperactivity disorder (ADHD) and narcolepsy, the latter being the only licensed indication in adults.
-It is in the piperidine class and is a structural analogue of amphetamine.
-It is used globally and marketed under several different brands, a well-known one being Ritalin.
+It is in the piperidine class and is a structural analog of amphetamine.
+It is used globally and marketed under multiple different brands, a well-known one being Ritalin.
 Off-label use forms an increasingly large proportion of prescriptions 5.

 General imaging differential considerations include: